-RN to BSN Students first meet all requirements for completion of the Associate Degree or Diploma in Nursing program from a regionally accredited program.
+RN to BSN Students first meet all requirements for completion of the Associate Degree in Nursing (ADN) or Diploma in Nursing program from a regionally accredited program.
 Upon RN licensure, students then enter the SDSU RN to BS program.

-- NUR 320: Health Assessment and Health Promotion for RN to BS (4 units – offered Fall 2016 Semester)
+- NUR 320: Health Assessment and Health Promotion for RN to BS (4 units – offered Fall and Spring Semesters)

-- NUR 400/400L: Nursing Care of the Complex, High Acuity or Critically Ill Patients (6 units – offered Fall 2016 Semester)
+- NUR 400/400L: Nursing Care of the Complex, High Acuity or Critically Ill Patients (6 units – offered Fall and Spring Semesters)

 Note: The RN to BSN program curriculum is conveniently offered at both of SDSU’s campuses, the San Diego campus, and the Imperial Valley campus.